 This post originally appeared in January 2017 as a response to threats to Jewish Community Centers (JCCs).
 Over the years, PJ Library has continued to update this post with new resources to help parents talk to children about challenging topics.
-The most recent update to this post was made on October 10, 2023 to address what is happening in Israel and the country’s war against Hamas.
+An update to this post was made on October 10, 2023 to address what is happening in Israel and the country’s war against Hamas.
+A new section addressing natural disasters was added in 2024.

 Related: Resources For Families to Talk About Israel